Cost calculator - marketing agencies

 How long before a new-business hire produces results?

-About 6 months to full productivity, per Orum, Bridge Group, and DePaul sales-onboarding benchmarks - loaded salary you carry before it is fully productive.
+About 6 months to full productivity, per Orum, Bridge Group, and DePaul sales-onboarding benchmarks - loaded salary you carry the whole way.

 What is a typical marketing agency client churn rate?

-Retainer agencies churn roughly 18 to 20% of clients a year (higher for smaller and project-based shops), per 2025 retention benchmarks and the ANA/4As tenure study.
-A working pipeline has to replace that churn before it can drive any growth.
+Retainer agencies churn roughly 18 to 20% of clients a year, per 2025 retention benchmarks and the ANA/4As tenure study.
+A working pipeline has to replace that churn before it can drive growth.